MarekMarchlewicz/Minimap/README.md

 # Minimap
 I was bored and tried to create a dynamically generated minimap from depth camera.
+I though it would be fun to have a minimap that is able to adjust to changin terrain during runtime.

 ## Here are some results: